- Application Deadline:March 1, November 1

 Law, Society and Justice students will learn:

-- To explain how differences in social identities and world views could influence opinions, beliefs, values, and social interactions
+• To explain how differences in social identities and world views could influence values and social interactions

-- To integrate an understanding of the root causes of environmental crises to take actions both locally and globally
+• To integrate an understanding of the root causes of environmental crises social scientific analysis

 Where will this program lead you?